Ngorongoro Crater and Serengeti Safari

 ngorongoro crater safari

-On this day transfer by road through the Great Rift Valley and into the beautiful Ngorongoro Highlands.
-This incredibly scenic drive will take you to the very edge of the crater before circumnavigating the rim to your luxurious lodgings where you will enjoy what is quite possibly the finest ‘Out of Africa‘ view in all of Africa.
+You will drive across the Great Rift Valley and up into the beautiful Ngorongoro Highlands.
+This incredibly scenic drive will take you to the very edge of the crater before circumnavigating the rim, where you will enjoy what is quite possibly the finest ‘Out of Africa‘ view in all of Africa, before arriving at your luxury tented camp .
 The drive from Arusha to the crater will take about 4 hours.

-Your lodge is one of the finest in Africa but more importantly it gives good and quick access into the crater.
+Your home for the next three nights is super comfortable but more importantly it gives good access into the crater.
 After a scrumptious dinner, you turn in for a well-deserved night’s rest.
-Sleeping right on the edge of the Ngorongoro Crater you might have a buffalo walk under your room or you might hear lions roar.
-The selected lodges on this safari are luxurious, making this an ideal safari for non-photographing partners to join.
-The high altitude chill on your Ngorongoro Crater photo safari is kept at bay with a log fire in your room and a Victorian bath overlooking the crater.
+Sleeping right on the edge of the Ngorongoro Crater you might have a buffalo walk past in the night.
+The selected camps on this safari are luxurious, making this an ideal safari for non-photographing partners to join.
+The high altitude chill on your Ngorongoro Crater photo safari is kept at bay with a log fire in your room.

 Sweet dreams or ‘Lala Salama’ as we say in Swahili!